XcomReborn/TwitchTTSBot_Console_Version/README.md

 ## Compilation Instructions.

- A simple bot that uses the twitchlib library and System.Speech.Synthesis windows SAPI5 to speak text written in twitch IRC Chat
+ A simple bot that uses the twitchlib library and System.Speech.Synthesis windows SAPI5 to speak text written in twitch IRC Chat.

  Dependancies: